nheatyon/Subdomains-Extractor-CRT/README.md

 > Built using GoLang 1.20.5

 ## Usage
+> <h4>Required modules:</h4>
+> - golang.org/x/exp/slices

-Once the dependencies are installed, you will need to run the script and specify the various parameters.<br/>
+Once the modules are installed, you will need to run the script and specify the domain parameter.<br/>
 ```sh
 go run extractor.go <target_domain>
 ```